 LASIK Laser Vision Correction

-LASIK, or In-Situ Keratomileusis is the most commonly performed refractive surgery to treat nearsightedness, farsightedness, and astigmatism.
+LASIK, or In-Situ Keratomileusis is the most commonly performed vision correction surgery to treat nearsightedness, farsightedness, and astigmatism.
 Millions around the World have already discovered that LASIK will give them clear vision and freedom from glasses as well as contacts.
 At Jacksonville Eye Center, Dr. Robert Schnipper uses the latest blade free laser vision technology to provide patients from virtually every corner of the world clear vision without glasses.